jeremykendall/php-domain-parser/README.md

 - `Rules::getICANNDomain`
 - `Rules::getPrivateDomain`

-for the Public Suffix List and the following method for the Root Zone
+for the Public Suffix List and the following method for the Top Level Domain List:
-Database:

 - `TopLevelDomains::getIANADomain`